SergeyScoville/Computational_Methods/README.md

 3. **Compile the Project:**

-   After funning CMake, compile the project using `make`:
+   After running CMake, compile the project using `make`:

    ```bash
    ./Homework`